Music and Dance Department

 Recital Checklist: The checklist for student recital planning is available in the "Current Students" area on the Music and Dance Department website www.gvsu.edu/music.

-Nondegree Recitals: If a student wants to perform a nondegree recital, it is the applied professor's responsibility to ensure the student has scheduled the recital date and location no later than the fourth week of the fall or winter semester (the recital may take place at any time during the semester).
+Non-required Recitals: If a student wants to perform a non-required recital, it is the applied professor's responsibility to ensure the student has scheduled the recital date and location no later than the fourth week of the fall or winter semester (the recital may take place at any time during the semester).

 In the senior year of the dance program, students present their own fully-produced dance performance by enrolling in DAN 495.
 Students gain the ability to work collectively with other artists in their discipline to produce a concert of original choreography.
 Senior students are categorized into two groups:

 1) Presentation of a Fall Performance or 2) Presentation of a Spring Performance